AlexanderNyr/AuraLite-Shaders/README.md

 * Shooting stars are disabled on the lightest presets and enabled from **MED** upward through the normal profile system.
 * English and Russian UI text was expanded for the new night-sky controls, while other language files continue to fall back safely.

-### 🧭 Project metadata refresh

-* README and installation references now point to **v1.0.0**.
-* Source-folder notes now correctly describe the repository as containing snapshots through `shaders v1.0.0/`.
-* The quality-profile and configuration sections below were refreshed for the current release, while older changelog entries remain intact for historical reference.

 ---

 ## 🆕 What's New in v0.3.0 — *Volumetric Aurora Realism Update*